Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The state park just before sunrise

-A snaked Crooked River winds its way through jagged towering peaks at Smith Rock State Park.
-The deep river canyons make some of the best rock climbing routes on the west coast.
+The Crooked River winds its way through jagged towering peaks at Smith Rock State Park.
+The deep river canyons make for some of the best rock climbing routes on the West Coast.

 Fort Stevens State Park